Have the values available that you configured in Sumo Logic. See Set Up SAML for Single Sign-On for instructions on configuring Sumo Logic for SAML.

 The claim rule requires an Email Attribute in the assertion, either the SAML Subject or another SAML attribute per the SAML configuration.
 The value of the Email Attribute must be a valid email address.
 It is used to uniquely identify the user in the organization.

-- Click Add Rule.
-Select the Send LDAP Attributes as Claims template and click Next.
+- In the Select Rule Template window, select the Send LDAP Attributes as Claims template and click Next.

 - Enter a name for the claim rule, and specify the following settings:

 - Click the Pass through all claim values option.